mrkdolormente/e-shop-ui/README.md

 # E-Shop

-This is an assessment project to showcase my skills in Angular.
-It is build and design in angular framework and utilities.
-Click here to know more about [Angular](https://angular.io/).
+This is an assessment project to showcase my skills in Angular, Node.js and MongoDB.
+It is build and design in angular framework as the client-side and node.js for the server-side.
+Click here to know more about [Angular](https://angular.io/) and [Node.js](https://nodejs.org/en/).

 ## Get Started

+The front-end service is running using Angular.

 ### Install Git